ArthurHoaro/web-thumbnailer/README.md

 ## Settings

-Settings are stored in JSON, and can be overrided using a custom JSON file:
+Settings are stored in JSON, and can be overrode using a custom JSON file:

 ```php
 use WebThumbnailer\Application\ConfigManager;